WBBSE Chapter 1 Earths Revolution Topic A Revolution Of The Earth Long Question And Answers

 Answer:

-The reasons for which the heat produced by vertical sun rays is more are as follows-
+The reasons for why the heat produced by vertical sun rays is more are as follows-

-1. In comparison to the vertical sun rays, oblique sunrays travel a longer distance through the atmosphere and thus, produce
+- In comparison to vertical sun rays, oblique sunrays travel a longer distance through the atmosphere and thus, produce

 Answer: